Dazer14/CSR-Rewards-ERC20/README.md

 - Existing smart contracts are not eligible for rewards
 - Custom contracts can hold this ERC20 and collect CSR
     - Ex.
 Extra source of fee revenue from Collateralized positions
-- This makes the token ready to deploy across defi and permissionlessly composite